Lukas-Netz/se-rwth.github.io/_pages/research/Language-Engineering.md

 improvement.
 For many other activities, such as architectural design, behavioral modeling, and data structure specifications, we use the general purpose [Unified Modeling
-Language (UML) ](/topics/Unified-Modeling-Language)
+Language (UML) ](/research/Unified-Modeling-Language)
 [[Rum16]](#Rum16) [[Rum17]](#Rum17).
 Nevertheless, UML and its tooling still are much less elaborate and hence subject to extensive syntactic, semantic, and methodical improvement.

-In various domains, however, it is more appropriate to employ [Domain Specific Languages (DSLs)](/topics/Domain-Specific-Languages) to enable non-software developers specifying properties, configuring their systems, etc. in terms of established domain concepts and corresponding language elements.
+In various domains, however, it is more appropriate to employ [Domain Specific Languages (DSLs)](/research/Domain-Specific-Languages) to enable non-software developers specifying properties, configuring their systems, etc. in terms of established domain concepts and corresponding language elements.
 DSLs have already achieved a significant degree of penetration in industry [[HWR14]](#HWR14).
-With the upcoming age of digitalization, we thus expect DSLs to grow even stronger and therefore also involve increasing effort in their efficient engineering, integration and composition.
+With the upcoming age of digitization, we thus expect DSLs to grow even stronger and therefore also involve increasing effort in their efficient engineering, integration and composition.